Item 30: Write more than unit tests

 The lucky ones have production environments separate from the test environment." – @FearlessSon

-Like most other modern languages, Rust includes features that make it easy to write tests that live alongside your code, and which give confidence that the code is working correctly.
+Like most other modern languages, Rust includes features that make it easy to write tests that live alongside your code and that give you confidence that the code is working correctly.

 This isn't the place to expound on the importance of tests; suffice it to say that if code isn't tested, it probably doesn't work the way you think it does.
 So this Item assumes that you're already signed up to write tests for your code.

-Unit tests and integration tests, described in the next two sections, are the key forms of test.
-However, the Rust toolchain and extensions to it allow for various other types of test; this Item describes their distinct logistics and rationales.
+Unit tests and integration tests, described in the next two sections, are the key forms of tests.
+However, the Rust toolchain, and extensions to the toolchain, allow for various other types of tests.
+This Item describes their distinct logistics and rationales.

 Unit Tests

-The most common form of test for Rust code is a unit test, which might look something like:
+The most common form of test for Rust code is a unit test, which might look something like this:

 #![allow(unused)]